Department-of-Design/Kevins-Awesome-Macros/sequential_purge.md

     ```yaml
     [include KAM-settings.cfg]
     ```
+4. Restart your firmware by sending `FIRMARE_RESTART`.
-4. Send the macro `_INITIALIZE_PURGE` in your printers console to initialize the purge counting.
+5. Send the macro `_INITIALIZE_PURGE` in your printers console to initialize the purge counting.
 This fortunately only has to be done once so you can forget about it afterwards.
-5. Open `KAM-settings.cfg`.
+6. Open `KAM-settings.cfg`.
 Next go to the `Sequential Purging` section.
     ```yaml
     [gcode_macro _KAM-settings]